MorganKryze/ConsoleAppVisuals/docs/1-introduction/basic_concepts.md

 ## First steps

-Now that you have the basic concepts, let's dive into this guided path to know how to use the library:
+Now that you have the basic concepts, let's dive into this guided path to learn how to use the library:

 1. [Create a simple console application](/ConsoleAppVisuals/1-introduction/first_app.html)
 2. [Explore element options](/ConsoleAppVisuals/1-introduction/elements_options.html)